GeniusStorm/restaurant_app/Readme.txt

   Assumptions :
   1. The CSV file being input should not have duplicate menu item.
 If tried with duplicate m both the menu items will be added up while calculating the total count.

+  2. Its also assumed that when ordering multiple value meals only one item from the value meal will be passed in the input multiple times.
+If all the items are passed then each items will be uniqualy considered as different order.
+  For Example : For a value meal containing extreme_fajita, jalapeno_poppers, extra_salsa
+    a.To give 2 orders of value meal just pass in extreme_fajita 2 times.You need to pass all the items .

+    b.If pass more than one item , for example , extreme_fajita jalapeno_poppers  extreme_fajita jalapeno_poppers
+    Then the program will create 4 orders.

  Known Improvements

  1. Extract tests, the CSV files and the main libraries into separate directories